 Avoid Credit Cards Temporarily

-With a loss of income, may have relied on your credit cards to cover bills and expenses.
+With a loss of income, you may have relied on your credit cards to cover bills and expenses.
 Now that you’re working again, it's important to switch from your credit cards to your paychecks to cover expenses.

 Breaking your credit card dependency may be hard, but it’s a necessary step toward rebuilding your credit.
 Tricks like freezing your credit card or removing it from one-click shopping websites can prevent you from making impulse purchases.

 Make a list of all your credit cards, loans, and other debts, noting the account status of each.
 For debts that are past due, list the amount of the delinquency and the number of months past due or the collection or charge-off status.
 This information will allow you to prioritize your accounts.

 A recent copy of your credit report can help you figure out where you stand with your debts.
 Every year, you are eligible to get a free copy of your credit report from each of the three credit reporting companies.
-Due to the COVID-19 crisis, every week through April 20, 2022, you can get a free copy of your major bureau credit reports through AnnualCreditReport.com.
+Every week through April 20, 2022, you can get a free copy of your major bureau credit reports through AnnualCreditReport.com.